RosaleeKnight/study-notes/cybersecurity-terminology.md

 Splunk: traffic analysis tool that can perform historical searches on network traffic logs to identify traces of threats in the past as well as current threats.

 Sqlmap: penetration testing tool that automates detecting and exploiting SQL injection flaws of database servers, which includes a detection engine and many niche features.

+TCPCrypt: automatically encrypts traffic whenever it can, and if the endpoint doesn’t support encryption, it falls back to TCP traffic.

+Wireshark: tool to locate, identify, and examine network packets to diagnose critical issues and spot security weaknesses.

+ZAP (Zed Attack Proxy): penetration testing tool designed specifically for testing web applications and is known as a "man-in-the-middle proxy,” where it intercepts and inspects messages sent between browsers and web applications.